brmeena/quick-blog/README.md

 # quick-blog
 It is simple and quick blog which can be easily hosted with basic admin portal.
+If you are looking for Blog Framework on MERN (MongoDB, Express, React, Node.js) stack, this is best framework for you.
+Very very lightweight and have all basic features of blogging.
+Features of framework:
+1. API on Node.js
+2. Webapp using Express and Edge Template engine.
+Highly scalable.
+3. MongoDB as database for blog posts.
+4. Blog admin in React.
+5. Authentication available with Admin and Editor roles.
+6. Caching enabled at post level.

 Check Blog Demo at https://quick-blog-demo.herokuapp.com/   Development efforts thanks to https://hinkhoj.com

 Keep below things ready:
    a.
 MongoDB ( you will need MongoDB connection uri)